 After registering, you will receive a confirmation email with information about attending the webinar.
 A few days after the live presentation, you can view the recording on the NCBI YouTube channel.
 You can learn about future webinars on the Webinars and Courses page.

-We’re specifically looking for folks who have experience in working with structural variants, complex disease, precision medicine, and similar genomic analysis.
+We’re specifically seeking people with experience working with complex diseases, precision medicine, and genomic analyses.
 If this describes you, please apply!
-This event is for researchers, including students and postdocs, who are already engaged in the use of bioinformatics data or in the development of pipelines for large scale genomic analyses from high-throughput experiments (please note that the event itself will focus on open access public human data).
+This event is for researchers, including students and postdocs, who are already engaged in the use of bioinformatics data or in the development of pipelines for large scale genomic analyses from high-throughput experiments.
+The event is open to anyone selected for the codeathon and willing to travel to Pittsburgh.

 Potential topics include: